Speed awareness course: how much does it cost, how long does it take and how do you do one online?

 How many people will be on the course?

-There will be two course trainers and up to 24 attendees who have been caught speeding.
-Due to the coronavirus pandemic, many areas are offering virtual speed awareness courses for the time being.
+There will typically be two course trainers and up to 24 attendees who have been caught speeding.
+Due to the coronavirus pandemic, many areas are offering virtual speed awareness courses - and this has continued since restrictions have lifted.

 Is there any driving involved in a speed awareness course?